phsmoura/spam-detector-ai/README.md

 ## Getting Started

+This is the workflow:

+1. It's recommended to create a virtual environment:

+`python3 -m venv .venv`

-First, install the dependencies:
+2. Install the dependencies:

 `pip install -r requirements.txt`

-Then, download the NLTK data by running:
+3. Download the NLTK data by running:

 `python -m nltk.downloader -d .venv/nltk_data all`

-To organize the raw data, execute:
+4. Data Preparation: to organize the downloaded raw data, execute:

 `python src/organize_raw_downloaded.py`

-Model training can be done with:
+5. Model training can be done with following command, the data will be cleaned and transformed using NLP:

 `python src/train_model.py`

-To make predictions:
+6. New emails are classified with confidence measure when running:

 `python src/predict.py`

-### Workflow:

-1. **Data Preparation**: Raw emails are automatically organized into spam and ham directories
-2. **Preprocessing**: Text is cleaned and transformed using NLP techniques
-3. **Feature Extraction**: TF-IDF converts text into numerical representation
-4. **Training**: Models are trained and evaluated with cross-validation
-5. **Prediction**: New emails are classified with confidence probabilities

 ## Configuration and Customization